jojo157/learning-platform/README.md

 > I want to be able to favourite articles for quick access in the future.

-Each article has a favoruite icon (the widely associated bookmark icon).
+Each article has a favourite icon (the widely associated bookmark icon).
 When a user clicks this, they get a message to say that the article was favoured and a quick link added to their profile.
+When the fav button on the users profile is clicked, it loads the favoured article only.

 ![General users article actions](static/images/readme_images/articleActions.png)